timbergeron/QSS-M-tests/README.md

 Mission:
-Qracks is the defaco engine for compeittive DM & CTF Net Quake.
+Qrack is the defaco engine for compeittive DM & CTF Net Quake.
 This project aims to add features from Qrack and more modern engines to the Quakespawm Spiked Code Base

 Credits:
 JPG, r00k, Spike for QSS, Ozkan Sezer & Eric Wasylishen (Quakespasm), John Fitzgibbons (FitzQuake), Baker (MarkV), MH, Joe, & many more